solo-io/supergloo/docs/content/guides/security/vault.md

 ## Installing Vault

 {{% notice note %}} Installing Vault is an optional step.
-An existing Vault deployment may be used if your organization already has one. {{% /notice %}}
+An existing Vault deployment may be used if you or your organization already has one. {{% /notice %}}

 1. Install Vault using helm
 ```shell